talmidhaham/UserQuotaApi/README.md

 - **Console logs** — structured logs from every request
 - **Traces** — distributed trace spans per HTTP request
 - **Metrics** — request rates, durations, error counts

+> The development certificate is required for the Aspire dashboard's HTTPS
+> endpoint.
+It is not required when running the API directly over
+> `http://localhost:5000` as described in section 4.1.
+Production deployments
+> should use a proper production certificate, not the development certificate.

 > The dashboard requires .NET Aspire workload.
 Install it once with:
 > ```powershell